rhodeislandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Pay a Traffic Ticket in Rhode Island?

-• If the ticket lists the RITT as the hearing location, pay the fine amount online by visiting the Rhode Island Judiciary Public Portal or following the payment instructions on the ticket
+• If the ticket lists the RITT as the hearing location, pay the fine online by visiting the Rhode Island Judiciary Public Portal or following the payment instructions on the ticket.

-• To pay a ticket listing a Rhode Island Municipal Court, visit the website of the city where it is located and find the Traffic Court pages.
-Most Municipal Traffic Courts in the state allow motorists to pay their tickets in person, by mail, online, and by calling toll-free lines
+• To pay a ticket listed in a Rhode Island Municipal Court, visit the city's website and find the Traffic Court pages.
+Most Municipal Traffic Courts in the state allow motorists to pay their tickets in person, by mail, online, and by calling toll-free lines.

 How Do I Find a Rhode Island Traffic Court Record?